 You can transfer American Express Membership Rewards points to Club Eurostar at the rate of 15:1.

-You would need (1,500 x 15) 22,500 Amex points for an ‘anytime’ Standard return ticket.
-At peak times (Friday nights out, Sunday nights back) this is potentially very good value.
+You would need (1,500 x 15) 22,500 Amex Membership Rewards points for an ‘Anytime’ Standard return ticket.
+At peak times (Friday nights out, Sunday nights back) this is potentially very good value given cash prices.

 The sweet spot remains Standard Premier.
 This gets you the same seat as Business Premier but a lower quality meal and no lounge access.
 At 30,000 Amex points for a return ticket, this is good value.